The Shift

 Core Mission

-Define problems with precision, write acceptance criteria that agents can execute against, and verify that shipped work solves the user's actual problem—not merely that it matches the written spec.
+Define problems with precision, write acceptance criteria that agents can execute against, and verify that shipped work solves the user's actual problem, not just that it matches the written spec.

 Key Responsibilities